confluentinc/examples/clients/docs/kafka-connect-datagen.rst

 .. _client-examples-kafka-connect-datagen:

-Kakfa Connect Datagen
+Kafka Connect Datagen
 =====================

-In this tutorial, you will run a Kafka Connect Datagen application that produces messages to and consumes messages from an |ak-tm| cluster.
+In this tutorial, you will run a |kconnect-long| Datagen application that produces messages to and consumes messages from an |ak-tm| cluster.

 .. include:: includes/client-example-overview.rst

 .. note::

-   You should use Kafka Connect Datagen for development purposes only.
+   You should use |kconnect-long| Datagen for development purposes only.
-   Kafka Connect Datagen isn't suitable for a production environment.
+   |kconnect-long| Datagen isn't suitable for a production environment.

 Prerequisites
 -------------